UPDATED JUL 14, 2020

 Want a trail run without leaving the city?
 Put “Lands End” into your Google Maps and lace up your running shoes.
 This three-mile out-and-back trail shows off some of the best views of the city.
 You’ll be challenged by stairs, hills, and the desire to stop to Snapchat-brag your entire run.
 Oh, and if you want a little bit of extra credit, you can run down the short trail to the Sutro Baths ruins, destroyed by a fire in 1966.

-If you’ve got an easy run on the calendar and are looking for somewhere that you can just zone out and run AND not worry about car traffic, Lake Merced should be on your radar.
+If you are looking for somewhere that you can just zone out and run AND not worry about car traffic, Lake Merced should be on your radar.
 Bordering the Sunset and Parkmerced, you can expect cooler temps (perfect for running!) thanks to its proximity to Ocean Beach.
 The paved footpath is 4.5 miles but can be doubled if you’re looking for a longer distance.